astratto/kitchen-inspector/README.md

 # Kitchen Inspector
 [![Build Status](https://travis-ci.org/astratto/kitchen-inspector.png?branch=master)](https://travis-ci.org/astratto/kitchen-inspector)

-Kitchen Ispector is a CLI utility inspired by chef-taste to check a cookbook's dependency status against a Chef server and a Repository Manager instance.
+Kitchen Ispector is a CLI utility to check a cookbook's dependency status against a Chef server and a Repository Manager instance.

+In particular, this tool checks whether the dependencies specified in a cookbook's metadata are up to date or not.
+It also shows whether one of the servers must be aligned.

+By default, dependencies are recursively analyzed.

 It assumes that your kitchen is composed by:

 * a Chef server containing the cookbooks to be used
 * a Repository Manager instance hosting cookbook's development

-    * at this stage only Gitlab is supported
+**Note:** at this stage only Gitlab is supported.

-This tool checks whether the dependencies specified are up to date or not.
-It also shows whether one of the servers must be aligned.

-By default, dependencies are recursively analyzed.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'kitchen-inspector'

-And then execute:

-    $ bundle

-Or install it with:
+Install it with:

     $ gem install kitchen-inspector